HP Inc.: Pristine Results

 The top-line results are very much aligned with the company's reclaiming of the number one spot in the PC market away from Lenovo (OTCPK:LNVGY), which I had discussed a couple of days ago.
 The personal systems segment, traditionally thought of as a mature if not declining business, was up an impressive 10% YOY that matched last quarter's growth levels.

 This double-digit increase is much higher than the overall industry's 0.6% improvement in PC sales in the first calendar quarter of the year.
-Laptops led the pack, with sales growth of 17% consistent with my statement earlier this week that HP would likely be "aided by a shift in consumer preference to detachable devices and away from tablets".
+Laptops led the pack, with sales growth of 17% consistent with my statement earlier this week that HP would likely be "aided by a shift in consumer preference to detachable devices and away from tablets."
 HP's printing business also did particularly well, recording only the second positive QOQ growth of the past 10 quarters.

 Source: company's earnings presentation